Tap here to get 5 Secrets to Stress Free Dinners

 • Fill 6 muffin cups all the way to the rim of the muffin liners.

-• Bake at 425 for 13 minutes, DO NOT OPEN YOUR OVEN.
-Reduce the heat to 325 degrees and bake for 12 to 14 more mintutes or until a tooth pick inserted in the center of a muffin comes out with just a few crumbs.
+• Bake at 425 degrees Fahrenheit for 13 minutes, do not open your oven (see note 2).
+Reduce the heat to 325 degrees Fahrenheit and bake for 12 to 14 more minutes or until a tooth pick inserted in the center of a muffin comes out with just a few crumbs.
 (It is okay to check on your muffins about 6 minutes after you turn the temperature down to 325 degrees.)

 Notes